Looking at how schools might safely introduce Parkour/Freerunning into their programmes.

 I would like to see some school based Parkour/Freerunning being delivered at my school.
 Could I bring in a coach, and if so, what can I look for as part of my competency assessment of the coach?

-Table 1 provides the current Parkour UK Model for training and development.
+Parkour UK has various Awards, CPD & Qualifications for training and development.
 The coaching strand is clearly outlined showing the different stages that a Parkour/Freerunning coach can go through.
-As with most activities delivered by external coaches, for Parkour/Freerunning, schools should be looking for an individual to hold at least the Parkour UK 1st4sport Level 2 Certificate in Coaching Parkour/Freerunning (QCF).
+As with most activities delivered by external coaches, for Parkour/Freerunning, schools should be looking for an individual to hold at least the Parkour UK 1st4sport Level 2 Certificate in Coaching Parkour/Freerunning (or the previous QCF equivalent).

-In addition to this they should be registered with the Parkour UK Parkour Professionals Register which provides proof of occupational competence & Insurances of £10m.
+In addition to this they should be registered with the Parkour UK Parkour Professionals Register which provides proof of qualification/s (occupational competence) & Insurances of £10m.
 Additionally it is recommended a Disclosure and Barring Service check / membership is supplied (NB a DBS certificate is not always required unless the coach is likely to be working alone with a group of students).
 Parkour UK can provide this service for their organisations/members.

 Does holding the qualifications outlines above, enable the coach to deliver the Parkour/Freerunning session alone?